 During the spring term, the Topic will be Geography.
 The children will learn locational and place knowledge, understanding the names and location of the world’s seven continents and five oceans.
 They will also learn to name, locate and identify characteristics of the four countries and capital cities of the United Kingdom.

 A reading book will continue to be sent home every night in each child’s reading pack.
 These books will follow the Oxford Reading Tree Scheme that is followed by school.
 We encourage reading every night if possible and the reading pack returned to school with the child each morning.
 Please feel free to write a comment in your child’s reading record.

 PE will take place on Tuesday and Friday.
+We will be learning hand-eye co-ordination and balance in gymnastics.
 Please help us by naming your child’s PE kit.
 They will require shorts, T-shirt and pumps or trainers.
 This is to be left in school until a holiday.